ratwolfzero/hopalong_python/README.md

 By separating the extent calculation (first pass) from trajectory point mapping (second pass), this approach allows for efficient sequential processing.
 Knowing the overall trajectory extents in advance enables direct and efficient mapping of points to image pixels, optimizing memory usage and maintaining consistent performance.

+Advantages:

 - Memory Efficiency: The two-pass approach reduces memory requirements by recalculating trajectory points, eliminating the need for large-scale caching.

 - JIT Compatibility: The simple, sequential structure is well-suited for Just-In-Time (JIT) compilation, enhancing execution speed.

 - Scalability: As the number of iterations grows, the two-pass approach’s efficiency in memory usage and processing speed becomes much more advantageous.

-Disadvantage:
-Trajectory points must be computed in both passes, but the impact of this trade-off is quite small and as mentioned above, as the number of iterations increases, the efficiency of the two-pass approach becomes much more advantageous in terms of memory usage and processing speed.
+Disadvantage: Trajectory points must be computed in both passes, but this trade-off is minimal.
+As the number of iterations increases, the benefits of memory efficiency and processing speed outweigh this drawback

 ### Two-Pass Code Section